ilmanzo/ilmanzo.github.com/content/post/check-last-update-on-packages.md

 You can find the project repository [on my github](https://github.com/ilmanzo/package_last_update), but it's so simple I can paste also here.

+The [usage](https://github.com/ilmanzo/package_last_update/blob/master/README.md) is pretty simple: just run the command giving it a package name, and then it will tell you when it was last updated.
+With this information, you can decide/check if the package needs some work on!

 <!--more-->

 {{< highlight python >}}